julianpeeters/avrohugger/README.md

 # avrohugger
 Schema-to-case-class code generation for working with Avro in Scala.

 * `avrohugger-core`: Generate source code dynamically at runtime for evaluation at a later step
 * `avrohugger-tools`: Generate source code at the command line with the avrohugger-tools jar.
-* `sbt-avrohugger`: Generate source code at compile time with an [sbt plugin](https://github.com/julianpeeters/sbt-avrohugger).
+* `sbt-avrohugger`: Generate source code at compile time with an sbt plugin [found here](https://github.com/julianpeeters/sbt-avrohugger).
+* `avro2caseclass`: Generate source code from a web app, [found here](https://github.com/julianpeeters/avro2caseclass).

 Generates Scala case classes: